 When asked for your "Requested Loan Period Start Date" make sure and indicate the month and year that you begin your studies (e.g. August 2012).
 Your "Requested Loan Period End Date" will be the month you complete your studies for the term or choose to end your PLUS term (e.g. May 2013).

-Detailed information regarding the federal loan program for the 2012-2013 academic year is illustrated below.
-Loan information effective July 1, 2012.
+Detailed information regarding the federal and private loan options for the 2013-14 academic year is illustrated below.
+Loan information effective July 1, 2013.